 3. CHOOSE FORMS (Landing pages are great for main freebies like courses.

 4. Choose from style (I like the one with the picture of the content upgrade – more on that in a minute)

 5. Customize the form copy (text).
-Reminder to click on the button and change “Subscribe” to something more enticing.
+Remember to click on the button and change “Subscribe” to something more enticing.

 6. Hit save then click “SETTINGS” to set the Thank You Page

 7. Check off “Auto-confirm”.
-Customized message including subject line and button then if you’re content upgrade is a pdf select the incentive download and upload your pdf directly to Convertkit.
-If your content upgrade is a video click the URL button and link to the page where your video is embedded.
+Customize the message including the subject line and button then if your content upgrade is a pdf, select the incentive download and upload your pdf directly to ConvertKit.
+If your content upgrade is a video, click the URL button and link to the page where your video is embedded.

-9. Switch over the “text” mode on your blog post.
-PASTE the code where ever you want your opt-in forms for your content upgrade.
-(Note if you installed the Convertkit WordPress Plugin you don’t have to switch to text mode.
-You can just paste the short code they give you where ever you want it.
+9. Switch over to the “text” mode on your blog post.
+PASTE the code wherever you want your opt-in forms for your content upgrade.
+(Note if you installed the ConvertKit WordPress Plugin you don’t have to switch to text mode.
+You can just paste the shortcode they give you wherever you want it.

-4. Plotting out what to send your email list
+4. Planning out what to send your email list.

 You still with me?